Notable People

 Brands.
 Disaster capitalism.
 Climate breakdown.
 Fascism.
 Conspiracy culture.
 At first glance those look like separate territories.
 Klein's work keeps insisting they are structurally related.

 That coherence is what gave her public life unusual durability.
-She does not simply pick urgent topics.
-She returns to the recurring mechanics of opportunism, disorientation, and elite power.
+She picks urgent topics and returns to the recurring mechanics of opportunism, disorientation, and elite power.

 She writes about systems under stress